Project Overview

 Process

-Research: Interviewed UW students, validated that 94% use iMessage daily and moderate trust in AI healthcare.
+Research: Interviewed UW students, validated that 94% use iMessage daily and most are unfamiliar with healthcare.
 Created persona "Alex Chen" - international student unfamiliar with U.S. healthcare.

 Design: Built symptom understanding system, care routing logic, and plain-language feedback.
 User testing revealed responses were too long - pivoted to add interactive elements (buttons/options) and requested features (cost estimation, in-network providers).